What Are Your Costs to Find a Lost Item in Thailand?

 2. We will need to charge money for the extensive back and forth we’ll do between the organization who has your item, you, and us.
 The airport for instance will need to see your plane ticket information – ticket stubs or electronic receipt.
 They will need to know serial numbers of your items, see photos of your items, and learn about any identifying characteristics that prove the item is yours.
 This can take days. it can be especially long if they want to check CCTV – remote cameras to catch you on video with the device.
 This is often impossible, but it does take time.

 3. A fee for going to get your items.
-Probably 2,000 THB.
+Probably $14.

 4. A fee for packing your items and sending them with insurance.
-We usually charge 1,500 on top of postal costs.
+We usually charge $12 on top of postal costs.

-Your total costs would be around 5,000 Thai baht.
-At the moment that is about $138 USD.
-If your item is worth $600 to $4,000, it really makes sense, doesn’t it?
+Your total costs would be around $50 Thai baht in this case.
+If your item is worth $200 to $4,000, it really makes sense, doesn’t it?

 If you lost something in Thailand, you need to file a LOST ITEM REPORT, do it here now before you forget.
 It’s better to get the ball rolling as soon as possible.